 During the pandemic, the concerts are recorded in Hempstead House, then premiere on YouTube for everyone to enjoy.

-- Allegro String Quartet in D Major, Op.
-18/3 by Ludwig van Beethoven (1770-1827)
+- String Quartet in B-flat major, Op.
+130 III.
+Andante con moto ma non troppo by Ludwig van Beethoven (1770-1827)

 - Sonata for Solo Cello: II.
 Capriccio – Presto con slancio by György Ligeti (1948-1953)